fooheads/hide-clj.nvim/README.md

 [ ] Functions for viewing the message log
 [ ] Generate functions from nvim api-info
 [ ] Generate specs from nvim api-info
-[ ] Use specs to validate msg-data in and out
 [ ] On exception, try to reset everything and and reconnect [ ] Evaluate top level form withing a comment
 [ ] Document keyboard mappings in README